Strata-Tech/rainfall_info_automation/README.md

 To aid insurance companies monitor whether claims are valid, or to do dynamic pricing, we will want to know whether is it raining now (0mm - no rainfall, >0mm - rainfall) and how heavy the rainfall is at various locations.

-How high will the surge pricing be (the heavier the rainfall, the higher the surge pricing) In this project I automated the rainfall feeds which can further aid insurance companies to automate their pricing strategy?
+How high will the surge pricing be (the heavier the rainfall, the higher the surge pricing) In this project I automated the rainfall feeds which can further aid insurance companies to automate their pricing strategy.

 ## Technologies used
 Requests